EmperorDan/Math/Arithmetic-&-Geometric-Algorithm.md

+# Arithmetic & Geometric Algorithm

-# Algorithm to calculate Arithmetic and Geometric Progression
+### Algorithm to calculate Arithmetic and Geometric Progression